ansible-collections/netapp.ontap/README.md

   - na_ontap_rest_info - fixed issue with capturing error.
   - na_ontap_flexcache - add warning for flexcache relationship deletion in ZAPI.
   - na_ontap_user_role - fix issue with setting multiple permissions with REST.
+  - na_ontap_qtree - add warning for job still running for deletion operation in REST, when wait_for_completion is not set.

 ## 22.11.0